 Harder to loosen

-12% shorter ends (on average)
+12% shorter ends (approx.)

 • Lock Lacing is also used by rock climbers to prevent any movement or twisting of the shoe under the stresses of climbing as well as by speed skaters to give maximum ankle support.

 • Although Criss Cross Lacing is shown in these examples, and is probably the most common method used, the shoe can be laced with almost any lacing method.
 In fact, as pointed out by Kyle B., Ladder Lacing naturally ends with a similar “Lace Lock.”

-• Lock Lacing also creates more friction, which should help prevent the knot coming loose, especially with slippery synthetic shoelaces or if you are unknowingly using a Granny Knot.
+• Lock Lacing also creates more friction, which should help prevent the knot from coming loose, especially with slippery synthetic shoelaces or if you are unknowingly using a Granny Knot.
 Replacing slippery shoelaces or changing your Shoelace Knot are better alternatives.

-Lock Lacing Theory:
+Lock Lacing Theory

 Many shoe stores recommend Lock Lacing techniques to help prevent slippage, and many people swear by them.
 In fact, many sports shoes have twin eyelets at the top to suit Lock Lacing.
 So what's behind the “magic”?

 The answer is simple leverage.
 While pulling the lacing tight, the upper straight sections get pulled into a triangular shape, acting like “pulleys” to provide even greater tightening.

 Shoelace Lengths for Lock Lacing